The-Marcy-Lab-School/problem-set-2_4/fellow-submissions/Cielo-Raymundo.md

 # Problem Set 2.4 - Scope

 **1. How do variables declared with `let`, `const`, and `var` differ?
 Be sure to touch on _scope_, _reassignment_, and _hoisting_ for each.**
-    Variables starting with var can have either global scope or a function scope, which is like having a bubble around the variable that is created depending on where it is declared.
+    Variables declared with var can have either global scope or a function scope, which is like having a bubble around the variable that is created depending on where it is declared.
 This allows you to initialize a variable before and after the variable has been delared.Var variables can be reassigned as many times as you want just as long as the reassigning is being done in its scope.
 When being hoisted, only the var variables declaration will be "read" first, then as the program is compiled it will read the initialization.